MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 - Everything is logged to a central service
 ~~~

-#### What's changed?
+### What's changed?

 You will notice that we have moved from fairly open and neutral wording to quite strong wording - **Always** & **Everything** are very strong words indeed.
-From a perspective change we don't just see value in doing things a certain way, this is the defactor way we do it.
+From a perspective change we don't just see value in doing things a certain way, this is the de facto way we do it.

 ### Where to from here?

 It's still early days.
 As the Platform Principles begin to become adopted we will gain further insights into it's strengths and weaknesses.
+In general I've already seen the benefits of us having the Platform Manifesto.
+Keeping things at an abstract and principled level allows us to interpret the implementation to our specific problem domain.